Blepharitis from Eyelash Extensions

 If your client has not been to a different lash artist recently, then it’s time to have a chat with them about their lash hygiene habits.
 Are they using oil-based products near their lash line?
 Not cleansing their lash line properly?
 These are all things that can lead to infection and should be avoided at all costs.

-How To Give Clients Helpful Tips On Preventing Extension Infections
+Give Clients Tips On Preventing Extension Infections

 As a lash professional, you have the power to prevent lash extension infections before they start.
 Here are some tips you can share with your clients to help them avoid lash extension infections: